-Propanc Health Group Corporation, formerly Propanc PTY Ltd., is a development stage enterprise and was incorporated in Melbourne, Victoria Australia on October 15, 2007.
-Based in Melbourne, Victoria Australia, since inception, substantially all of the efforts of our company have been the development of new cancer treatments targeting high risk patients who need a long term therapy which prevents the cancer from returning and spreading.
+Propanc Health Group Corporation, formerly Propanc PTY Ltd., is a development stage enterprise incorporated in Melbourne, Victoria, Australia on October 15, 2007.
+Based in Melbourne, Victoria, Australia since inception, substantially all of the efforts of our Company have been the development of new cancer treatments targeting high-risk patients who need a long-term therapy that prevents the cancer from returning and spreading.
 The Company anticipates establishing global markets for its technologies.

 On November 23, 2010, Propanc Health Group Corporation was incorporated in the state of Delaware.
-In January 2011, to reorganize the Company, Propanc Health Group Corporation acquired all of the outstanding shares of Propanc PTY Ltd. on a one-for-one basis making it a wholly-owned subsidiary.
+In January 2011, to reorganize the Company, Propanc Health Group Corporation acquired all of the outstanding shares of Propanc PTY Ltd. on a one-for-one basis making it a wholly owned subsidiary.

-We were formed for the specific purpose of having shareholders of Propanc PTY Ltd. directly owning an interest in a U.S. company.
-On January 29, 2011, we issued 64,700,525 shares of our common stock in exchange for 64,700,525 shares of Propanc PTY Ltd. common stock.
+We were formed for the specific purpose of having shareholders of Propanc PTY Ltd. directly own an interest in a U.S. company.
+On January 29, 2011, we issued 64,700,525 shares of our Common Stock in exchange for 64,700,525 shares of Propanc PTY Ltd. common stock.